jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/1-the-pour-principles.md

 ## Summary

-- The POUR principles help identify which guidelines are important in making specific web content accessibile.
+- The POUR principles help identify which guidelines are important in making specific web content accessible.
 - Each princple expands into specific success criteria.
 - Each success criteria has several situations, techniques, and failures to apply.
-- Not accessibility guidelines are relevant for all web content.
+- Not all accessibility guidelines are relevant for all web content.

 ## POUR Principles Links